aakrosh/BAMreport/README.md

 # BAMreport
-Report on a BAM file
+Report on a BAM file.
+Generate a PDF report from the given BAM file and the FASTA reference sequence.

 ## REQUIREMENTS
 These tools should work on any standard 64 bit Linux environment with